 Watch your industry.
 In today's interconnected global economy, any change anywhere can have a ripple effect on any small business.
 The influences may be as far-reaching as a shift in demand for a certain commodity, or as local as a new stoplight near your store.
-Stay current with world and community events; study your sales records; and communicate with customers, suppliers, and colleagues.
+Stay current with world and communicate with customers, suppliers, and colleagues.
 You'll be less susceptible to surprises, and better prepared to anticipate and capitalize on these changes.